 Running a charity presents a unique challenge in the business world.
 While charitable enterprises play a pivotal role in supporting and improving the lives of many, they are also a major employer, with an estimated 900,000 working within the sector.
 Balancing the finances of a charitable organisation while ensuring social value is maintained at all times, can be challenging at the best of times, however, the events of recent years have pushed some to breaking point.

-The aftermath of the pandemic has left huge funding holes which need to be bridged, all the while demand for services looks set to continue to rise.
+Today's uncertain economic climate has left huge funding holes which need to be bridged, all the while demand for services looks set to continue to rise.
 This increased demand leaves the door open to new entrants, which not only increases competition but also spreads available funding even thinner.

 At Begbies Traynor, we understand the nuances in managing a charitable organisation, and can provide the sector specialist help and advice you need when pressure is building and swift action is required.
 In a sector where reputational risk is high, any question marks over a charity’s integrity can be hard to overcome.
 This is why it is vital you seek the services of trusted experts who understand the diversity of your industry, are sympathetic to the compliance and reporting needs you need to adhere to, while also being attuned to the opportunities present.